688 - Pinball - live

 That is

-For he's a jolly good fellow, for he's a come on everybody for your fellow for his a jolly
+For he's a jolly good fair law, for he's a come on everybody, for your fair law, for he's a jolly good.

 Herbert Hoover was so excited, he yelled, quote, that man is the captain of my all-American team.